 Ozonated Water and Inflammation

-A study published in Biomedical Reports in 2014 investigated the effects of ozonated water on acute inflammation in mice.
-The researchers found that the ozonated water helped reduce inflammation by decreasing factors that increase inflammation and promoting the body's natural antioxidants.
-While this study seems to indicate that ozonated water may serve as a more natural way to manage acute inflammation, more research is necessary to know whether it offers the same benefits for people.
+A study published in Biomedical Reports in September 2014 investigated the effects of ozonated water on acute inflammation in mice.
+The researchers found that the ozonated water helped reduce inflammation by decreasing factors that increase inflammation, and by promoting the body's natural antioxidants.
+The results of the study suggest that ozonated water may have anti-inflammatory properties that may benefit people with chronic inflammation.

 Ozonated Water and Cancer

 Ozone therapy may help with the treatment of cancer.
 More important, ozonated water may help with controlling the growth of your tumor(s) if you already have cancer.

 According to research published in the International Journal of Molecular Sciences in October 2015, ozonated water had an anti-tumor effect when used in vivo.
 The study shows that ozonated water may be able to replace ozone therapy for cancer because, unlike the gas form, ozonated water is stable, easy to transport and has minimal side effects.
 Further studies are needed to fully support these findings, but this study does show some promise for helping to treat cancer.

 If you are undergoing cancer treatment, talk to your doctor before trying to self-treat your cancer with ozonated water or other foods.
 While it may be helpful, you should follow a treatment plan developed with your doctor.

 Ozonated Water and Dental Procedures

 Ozone water is useful in several dental procedures.
 Similar to its helpful effects preventing foodborne illnesses, the antimicrobial and analgesic properties of ozone water can help prevent infection during dental procedures.

 A review of studies published in the Saudi Journal for Dental Research in the January-July 2017 issue, says that there are several potential benefits to using ozone water in dental procedures.
 Some of the benefits include: